 Lay two rows of briquettes, with the flat sides leaning against each other (you want the surface area to light the next ones along), and then a further row on top of these around the edge, in a 2×1 configuration.

-Lay your wood chunks or soaked chips on top of the single row so your grill can fit on top.
+Lay a wood chunk on top of the single row so your grill can fit on top.
 Remember that your food will only take on smoke for a certain time, so place the wood towards the front of the snake.
+Alternatively, you can also put the chunk on top of the grate above the heat.

-Light a dozen or so in a chimney and when ashed over, add to the front of the snake and place your water pan in the middle.
+Light a dozen or so in a chimney and when they ash over, add to the front of the snake and place your water pan in the middle.
 This should get you a consistent 250F for 8-10 hours.

 The minion method works best in upright smokers that have a tray or basket for charcoal at the bottom of the unit, like the Pro-Q or Weber Smokey Mountain models.